chemjh/Portfolio/Movie Recommender/README.md

 # References
 F. Maxwell Harper and Joseph A. Konstan.
 2015.
 The MovieLens Datasets: History and Context.
 ACM Transactions on Interactive Intelligent Systems (TiiS) 5, 4: 19:1–19:19. https://doi.org/10.1145/2827872

+I used an online guide to creating recommenders.
+This particular guide was written by Amal Nair for the article "How To Build Your First Recommender System Using Python & MovieLens Dataset" for the website Analytics India Magazine (AIM).
+The article can be found at https://analyticsindiamag.com/how-to-build-your-first-recommender-system-using-python-movielens-dataset/, and was referenced by me on 5/20/2023.